Renuk9390/ChatGPTvsGoogleGemini/README.md

 Our investigation reveals the importance of referring to search opinions for every citation of search reports.
 It is crucial to only match effective features or selectively train models so that DL or LLMS models can be trained without any bias or mixed opinions.

 Feel free to explore the content and contribute to the discussions!
+For any inquiries or further discussions, feel free to contact me at [renukswamy.chikkamath@hm.edu](mailto:renukswamy.chikkamath@hm.edu).